iustin/corydalis/docs/manual.md

 provides a much simplified interface, with an accompanying reduction in capability:

-- the given string is split in words;
+- the given string is split in words; for each word:
+  - in case it contains a colon (':'), then it is split in two around it, and the prefix is tried as a keyword; if successful, this is the search element that will be used for the word
-- each word is tried as all possible atom types; if a single one matches, that is used, if multiple match, they're combined with `or`;
+  - if not, each atom type is tried; if a single one matches, that is used, if multiple match, they're combined with `or`;
 - the tries mentioned above are fuzzy matches for string atoms, and equality matches for numerical atoms
 - the matches for words are combined with `and`, thus ensuring that